-The commandments of the Flying Spaghetti Monster are known as the eight commands, or as the Pastafarians say “I’d really rather you didn’t”s.(2) Since the commandments by the Flying Spaghetti Monster are not set in stone, then in the Pastafarian worldview, there can not be any concrete foundation for prescriptive moral values.
+The commandments of the Flying Spaghetti Monster are known as the eight commands, or as the Pastafarians say “I’d really rather you didn’t”s.(2) Since the commandments by the Flying Spaghetti Monster are not set in stone, then in the Pastafarian worldview, there can not be any concrete foundation for objective/prescriptive moral values.
 Even so, the “eight I’d really rather you didn’t”s express misplaced frustration at the Christian God.
-However, if there are no concrete objective moral values in the Pastafarian worldview, then there are no grounds in which to say that anything is truly morally reprehensible.
-This presents an obvious self-contradiction in the moral portion of the Pastafarian worldview.
+However, there are no concrete objective moral values in the Pastafarian worldview, then there are no grounds in which to say that anything is truly morally reprehensible.
+This presents an obvious self-contradiction is the moral portion of the Pastafarian worldview.
 We can summarize our argument as follows:

 1. Pastafarianism only entertains relative moral values at best.

 2. Pastafarians live as if objective moral values exist.

 3. If a Pastafarian lives as if objective morals exist while claiming that morals are relative, then pastafarianism’s stated and expressive beliefs are self-contradictory.